-A person should notify the RRB when he or she files for social security benefits.
-If the Social Security Administration begins paying benefits directly to a railroad retirement annuitant without the RRB's knowledge, a tier I overpayment will occur.
-This frequently happens when a railroad employee's spouse or widow(er) is awarded social security benefits not based on the employee's earnings.
+A person should notify an RRB field office when filing for social security benefits.
+If the Social Security Administration begins paying benefits directly to a railroad retirement annuitant without the RRB’s knowledge, a tier I overpayment will occur.
+This frequently happens when a railroad employee’s spouse or widow(er) is awarded social security benefits not based on the employee’s earnings.

-Also, annuitants who are receiving their social security benefits directly from the Social Security Administration must notify the RRB if their social security benefits are subsequently increased for any reason other than annual cost-of-living increases, such as a recomputation to reflect post-retirement earnings.
-As such recomputations are usually retroactive, they can result in substantial tier I overpayments.
+Also, annuitants who are receiving their social security benefits directly from the Social Security Administration must notify an RRB field office if their social security benefits are subsequently increased for any reason other than annual cost-of-living increases, such as a recomputation to reflect post-retirement earnings.
+Since such recomputations are usually retroactive, they can result in substantial tier I overpayments.

 While social security benefit information is provided to the RRB as a result of routine information exchanges between the RRB and the Social Security Administration, it will generally not be provided in time to avoid such a benefit overpayment.

 2. What other types of benefit payments, besides social security benefits, require dual benefit reductions in a railroad retirement annuity?